Digitale Events

 • Camera & Microphones

-• event platforms
+• Event platforms

 • Event highlights (such as achocolate tasting ;-) )

-• music and/or other entertainment
+• Music and/or other entertainment

 2. Consider a hybrid program

-3. Involves both on-site and virtual participants
+3. Includes both on-site participants and virtual participants

-5. The Big Day: Sets hybrid highlights
+5. The big day: sets hybrid highlights

 6. It was nice: The review of your hybrid event